 Signs and symptoms of a myelodysplastic syndrome include shortness of breath and feeling tired.

 Myelodysplastic syndromes often do not cause early signs or symptoms.
 They may be found during a routine blood test.
 Signs and symptoms may be caused by myelodysplastic syndromes or by other conditions.
 Check with your doctor if you have any of the following:

-Tests that examine the blood and bone marrow are used to detect (find) and diagnose myelodysplastic syndromes.
+Tests that examine the blood and bone marrow are used to diagnose myelodysplastic syndromes.